 Getting the most interesting shots might require some patience.
 As many photographers have said: it is better to have a few great shots than to have many mediocre ones.

-Even though most zoo animals are accustomed to the bustle of human visitors, they might still shy away from loud noises and sudden movements.
-If you are quiet and slow, inquisitive and curious animals might be more likely to approach you.
+Even though many zoo animals are accustomed to the bustle of human visitors, they might still shy away from loud noises and sudden movements.
+If you are quiet and slow, animals might be more likely to move closer.

-Even if the zoo allows you to use a flash (most don’t), you risk startling the animals, upsetting other visitors, and could introduce glare or reflections into your images.
-Direct flash use also tends to produce unflattering light.
+Many zoos don’t allow the use of flash as it can startle the animals and upset other visitors.
+Direct flash use also tends to produce unflattering light and can introduce glare or reflections into your images.
 It is worth accepting that the low amount of light in some areas of the zoo will limit your ability to take some photographs.